Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 - 7 Resources and Articles

 PROFITS: According to its website, Macquarie's investment bank attained $361 billion assets under management as of March 31, 2013.
-The international group had revenues of $6.7 billion in the fiscal year ending March 31, 2013.
-The U.S. LLC had revenues of over $1 billion in the fiscal year ending December 31, 2012.
-On November 2, 2013, Macquarie announced it had made a profit of $501 million for the first half of the 2014 fiscal year, which ended on September 30, 2013.
-They expected to clear over $1 billion in profits for the entire fiscal year.
+The international group had revenues of $8.1 billion in the fiscal year ending March 31, 2014.
+The U.S. LLC had revenues of $1 billion in the fiscal year ending December 31, 2013.
+On May 2, 2014, Macquarie Group announced a net profit of $1.265 billion for ordinary shareholders, up 49 percent since March of 2013.

 BUSINESS MODEL: MANAGEMENT AND SUBSIDIARIES: Macquarie Group Ltd. has a non-hierarchical organizational structure, split into six operating groups.
 The Executive Committee, a central group comprising the Managing Director, Deputy Managing Director, Head of Risk Management, Head of Corporate Affairs and heads of Macquarie's major operating groups, manage the organization as a whole.
 Public utilities and infrastructure are acquired and managed through a wide array of companies under the Macquarie umbrella.
 Macquarie Infrastructure and Real Assets Inc. (MIRA) is a wholly owned subsidiary of Macquarie Group Ltd. The asset classes managed by MIRA are very diverse and include: airports, energy, communications, waste management, renewable energy, roads and rail, utilities, real estate, other transport services and other real assets.
 MIRA’s reach is global with projects in 21 countries.